simongravelle/lammps-input-files/liquid-mixture-PEG-water-ethanol/README.md

 ### How to

-Run the create_mixture.ipynb script using jupyter-notebook.
+Run the create_mixture.ipynb script using jupyter-notebook (you will need to install [read-lammps-data](https://github.com/simongravelle/read-lammps-data)).
 Execute the input.lammps file using LAMMPS.
 Visualise the dump file using VMD.
 If you are new to LAMMPS and VMD, you can find [tutorials and instructions here](https://lammpstutorials.github.io/).